wwsmiff/bytecode_interpreter/Readme.md

 	- `FSUB` - Subtracts a floating-point value from a register.
 	- `FMUL` - Multiplies a floating-point value to a register.
 	- `FDIV` - Divides a floating-point value by a register.
 	- `FPRINT` - Prints the floating-point register's name and its value.
+Optionally takes an integer value for precision.